Mary Draper Ingles: Escape and journey home

 By now the temperature had dropped, it was starting to snow, and the two women were weak from starvation.
 At some point, the old Dutch woman became "very disheartened and discouraged", and tried to kill Mary.
 (Letitia Preston Floyd's account reports the two women drew lots to decide "which of them was to be eaten by the other.")
 Mary managed to "keep her in a good humor" by promising "a sum of money" to be paid to her by Mary's father-in-law upon their safe return to Draper's Meadow.
 Soon after they reached the mouth of the New River, the old Dutch woman made a second attempt on Mary's life, probably about 26 November, but Mary "got loose...and outran her."
 (The New-York Mercury article states that "the Dutch woman attempted to kill her...in order, as it was supposed, to Eat her; but [Mary] after a fierce struggle, released herself...and fled away.")
 She hid in the forest and waited until dark, then continued along the riverbank.
 Finding a canoe, Mary crossed the New River at its junction with the East River near what is now Glen Lyn, Virginia.

 Mary continued southeast along the riverbank, passing through the present-day location of Pembroke.
-Four or five days after leaving the old Dutch woman, she reached the home of her friend Adam Harman on or about 1 December 1755, 42 days after leaving Big Bone Lick.
+Four or five days after leaving the old Dutch woman, she reached a hunting cabin belonging to her friend Adam Harman, on or about 1 December 1755, 42 days after leaving Big Bone Lick.
 Shortly afterward, a search party went back and found the old Dutch woman.
-Harman took her to the fort at Dunkard’s Bottom, where she joined a wagon party traveling to Winchester, Virginia, with the goal of returning to her home in Pennsylvania.
+Harman took her to the fort at Dunkard's Bottom, where she joined a wagon party traveling to Winchester, Virginia, with the goal of returning to her home in Pennsylvania.